 Continue reading for more information on the requirements, exams, and deadlines at Danish universities.

-Admission to Danish universities
+applications to 5 universities

 How to choose a university